Al3za/ML_Churn_predictions_2/README.md

 ### Prerequisites

-This project requires the following dependencies:
+This project requires the following dependencies (and an obalanced dataset):

 - **Programming Language:** JupyterNotebook